vitessio/website/content/en/docs/16.0/user-guides/configuration-advanced/unmanaged-tablet.md

 vtctlclient MoveTables -- Progress commerce.legacy2commerce
 ```

-Sometime the workflow fails because 'GTID_MODE' is not set correctly.
-In order to MoveTables we need to set 'GTID_MODE' to 'ON'.
+Sometime the workflow fails because the 'GTID_MODE' is not set correctly.
+In order to move tables we need to set 'GTID_MODE' to 'ON'.
 Follow instructions [here](https://dev.mysql.com/doc/refman/5.7/en/replication-mode-change-online-enable-gtids.html) to set
 'GTID_MODE' to 'ON'.

 Switch traffic: